 By: Stan Popovich

-As a result, here are 6 tips on how to manage the stresses and anxieties of dealing with peer pressure from others.
+As a result, here are eight tips on how to manage the stresses and anxieties of dealing with peer pressure from others.

 2. Communicate your decision to your friends: Explain to your friends what you plan on doing.
 Give them reasons on why you feel this way.
 Be willing to answer any questions that can help your friends understand your situation.
 If your friends get on your case on a regular basis, then maybe it is best to find other friends.

 3. Be firm in your decision and show confidence: Some people will continue to argue with you and this is where you need to show that you mean business.
 Do not give in to their arguments.
 Do what is right and stand firm with your decision.
 This can be tough but remind them that you do not feel comfortable in doing a certain task.